Coronavirus: Weddings During Social Distancing? Join The Waiting Game…

 Will I have my dress in time?

 Speak to your bridal boutique to find out the status of your wedding dress.
-They may have your dress in stock already and can arrange for you to collect it.
+They may have your dress in stock already and can arrange for you to collect it if restrictions allow.
 If it isn’t yet in stock, they will be in touch with the manufacturers and will ensure there is a back-up plan.

 Will we have the flowers we planned?